-Internet Protocol Security is a protocol for securing communications by packet level encryption and authentication.
+IPSec (Internet Protocol Security) is a protocol for securing communications by packet level encryption and authentication.

-On this page, you can enable and remove connections, or edit existing connections.
+On this page, you can create, enable, edit and remove connections.
+A maximum of 40 IPSec connections is allowed.

 1. In the left navigation bar, click Advanced Setup > IP Sec and then click Add.
 The following page appears.